fastnsilver/cibox/docs/GETTING_STARTED.md

 ## Build factory-vm

-To create a factory VM, review the variants available in the `factory-vm/var` folder.
+To create a factory VM, review the variants available in the `factory-vm` folder.

 Change directories and run `vagrant up`

 E.g., to create a RHEL 7.0 factory VM

-    cd factory-vm/var/rhel7
+    cd factory-vm/rhel7
     vagrant up